Vrbno pod Pradědem: Geography

 Vrbno pod Pradědem is located about 15 km northwest of Bruntál and 58 km north of Olomouc.
-It lies mostly in the Hrubý Jeseník mountain range.
+It lies mostly in the Hrubý Jeseník mountain range, only a small eastern part of the municipal territory extends into the Nízký Jeseník range.
 The slopes of Praděd, which is the highest mountain of the mountain range and is contained in the name of the town, are situated in the southwestern tip of the municipal territory.
 The highest point of Vrbno pod Pradědem is at 1478 m above sea level.
-The Opava River and its tributary Střední Opava flow through the territory.
+The Opava River and its tributary, Střední Opava, flow through the town.